imsun/gitment/README.md

 Type: `object`

 - owner: Your GitHub ID.
 Required.
+- admin: A string array of organization repository adminstratories, Make sure them are repo's admin or can write into organization's repo.
 - repo: The repository to store your comments.
 Make sure you're repo's owner.
 Required.
 - oauth: An object contains your client ID and client secret.
 Required.
     - client_id: GitHub client ID.
 Required.